T3aHat/Chat_Translator_for_DeepL/README.md

 `Error in response to storage.get: Error: Invocation of form identity.getProfileUserInfo(null, function) doesn't match definition identity.getProfileUserInfo(function callback)`.
 ![syncon.png](https://github.com/T3aHat/Chat_Translator_for_DeepL/raw/main/images/syncon.png)

-# How to translate

-Since there is no need to translate native language comments into the native language, [`chrome.i18n.detectLanguage()`](https://developer.chrome.com/docs/extensions/reference/i18n/#method-detectLanguage) will first determine the language, and if the language is selected in `Translate into`, it will be translated using the DeepL API.
-However, this language detection system is not as accurate as DeepL and some text languages, such as Arabic, which are not supported by DeepL, are detected, but in this case, the text is not translated.

 # Usage

 - Click on the icon in the upper right corner of YoutubeLive or its archive to open a pop-up window and press the `start` button to start translation.